Combating Ageism in Health Care

 Increased Health Care Costs

-Ageism can lead to unnecessary procedures and neglect of treatable conditions, unnecessarily driving up health care costs for individuals and the system.
+Ageism can lead to unnecessary procedures and neglect of treatable conditions, unnecessarily driving up health care costs for everyone.

 How to Confront Age Bias in Health Care

-Although systemic changes are necessary, individuals also hold significant power in addressing ageism.
-If you're experiencing age discrimination in health care, it's important to speak up.
+Although systemic changes are necessary, you also have real power to help address ageism.
+If you're experiencing age discrimination in health care, speak up.
 Ask for second opinions if you're uncomfortable with the care you're receiving.
 You can also contact your hospital or doctor's office to raise concerns.
 Here are actionable steps:

 talkingProfessor icon